cstarrett/cstarrett.github.io/_posts/2022-06-19-this-moment-as-it-is.md

 The downside is that it also colors how we experience the present moment by putting more attention on the things that relate to our past experience.

-What happens when you try describing a situation or the person in its own terms along with how you feel about it, without comparing or contrasting.
+As an experiment, try noticing what happens when you describe a situation or person without comparing or contrasting, just as-is.
 What aspects seem most important?
-What do you notice about them?

 For instance, notice how it feels to say, "This food feels comforting," without giving a reason.
-Without saying what else it tastes like, or what it reminds you of.
-Just enjoying and sharing the fact that it feels comforting to eat.
+To describe how it tastes without saying what else it tastes like, or what it reminds you of.

 It can be the same when enjoying a sunset with someone, or a concert, the satisfaction of finishing a project.
 How might it feel to simply fully experience this moment as it is, without comparing it to any other time, person, place, or thing?